sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ---
 ## Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+### Data Set Summary & Exploration

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+#### 1. Basic Summary of Data Set

-###Data Set Summary & Exploration
+The numpy library were used to calculate summary statistics of the traffic signs data set:

-####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+* The size of training set is 34799

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+* The size of the validation set is 12630

-* The size of training set is ?
+* The size of test set is 4410
-* The size of the validation set is ?
+* The shape of a traffic sign image is (32,32,3)
-* The size of test set is ?
+* The number of unique classes/labels in the data set is 43

-* The shape of a traffic sign image is ?
+The number of unique classes/labels requires an explanation.
+This number signifies that we have a total of 43 different possible traffic signs in the given dataset.

-* The number of unique classes/labels in the data set is ?
+#### 2. Exploratory visualization of the dataset.

-####2.
-Include an exploratory visualization of the dataset.
+I proceeded to perform some basic exploration of the data.
+I printed out the various traffic sign names.
+It can be seen in my ipython notebook that i have a small function to do this.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+I then proceeded to plot a histogram of the various training set traffic signs.

-![alt text][image1]
+Finally i choose 20 random images from the training set to output the images using matplotlib.

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### 1. Image Preprocessing

 As a first step, I decided to convert the images to grayscale because ...